The legal requirement

 Your Morgan Fire risk assessor will provide you with an easy to understand document, free of jargon.
-You will also receive information regarding reviewing your assessment, staff training, your emergency fire plan and fire protection record sheets.
+You will also receive information on reviewing your assessment, staff training, your emergency fire plan and fire protection record sheets.

 We strongly recommend that you arrange for installation of your fire extinguishers and alarms etc. (as applicable) prior to booking a fire risk assessment.
 To request a free of charge survey, please email firstname.lastname@example.org or complete the Quick Enquiry Form with your location and requirements.

 The purpose of a fire risk assessment on a workplace is to: